 The settlement also proved me wrong.

 I’m happy to be wrong!
-I’ll share why, along with more detail about the case, in A Legal Victory for Dyslexia Intervention in Public School, Maybe- Part 2.
-To stay tuned, learn how to sign up for the newsletter (and bonus freebies) here.
+I share why, along with more detail about the case, in A Legal Victory for Dyslexia Intervention in Public School, Maybe- Part 2.